 The high academic standards achieved at St Peter's mean that pupils are exceptionally well prepared for the secondary curriculum.
 A significant number of leavers demonstrate readiness for the most demanding secondary pathways, having already achieved scores in the top tier of the country.
 Parents often find that the solid foundation built here provides their children with a distinct advantage as they move into Key Stage 3.

 Securing a place at St Peter's is a significant challenge.
-For the 2026 intake, the application window closes on 15 January 2026.
+For the 2027 intake, the on-time application deadline is 15 January 2027, with offers released on 16 April 2027.
 The school is consistently oversubscribed, with previous data showing over four applications for every available place.
-This high demand reflects the school's elite ranking and its reputation within the local community.
+This high demand reflects the school's strong academic profile and its reputation within the local community.

 As a Voluntary Aided school, the governors are the admission authority.
 Priority is given to looked after children and those with siblings already at the school.
 Given the school's religious character, a portion of places may be allocated based on faith criteria, requiring a supplementary information form (SIF) and evidence of regular worship.
 Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to historical offer distances.